What is medical payments coverage?

 Related insurance coverages

 Looking for help protecting your vehicle?
-You’ve come to the right place.
-Articles from Simple Insights draw on 100 years of State Farm knowledge.
+Simple Insights draw on over 100 years of State Farm knowledge around Med Pay.

 return to reference 1 Applies only in states where medical payments coverage is an available coverage.